Wong Kiew Kit's Home Page

 Wahnam Taijiquan Tai Chi Chuan

 It is commonly thought that Taijiquan is slow, and Boxing fast.
 It may be a surprise to many people that technically Taijiquan is faster than Boxing in many aspects.
-Technically faster does not necessarily mean it is actually faster in real life.
-Although he moves two steps, a skillful Boxer may be actually faster than a Taijiquan practitioner who moves only one step.
-But when we know our technical advantages and make good use of them, we shall be in a better position to beat a Boxer or any opponent.
+When we know our technical advantages and make good use of them, we shall be in a better position to beat a Boxer or any opponent.
 Our stances and body-movement also give us many technical advantages.

 Wahnam Taijiquan Tai Chi Chuan